If you want a quick introduction to the sport of roller derby, check out this video about the basics of flat track roller derby. Enjoy!

 Each team sends out 5 skaters: one jammer, one pivot, and three blockers.
 Blockers (including pivots) make up the pack.
 When the whistle blows the jammer must navigate through or around the pack.

-Scoring commences on the jammer’s second pass through the pack.
-One point is scored for each member of the opposing team that the jammer legally passes (passing is determined by the skaters’ hips).
+Scoring begins on the jammer’s second pass through the pack.
+One point is scored for each blocker of the opposing team that the jammer legally passes (passing is determined by the skaters’ hips).
+No more points for passing jammers.

 Blockers try to stop the opposing jammer from passing them, while defending their own jammer, whom they can assist by pushing or pulling (whipping) in an attempt to advance them through the pack.
 To impede the progress of the opposing team’s jammer, players may block using body parts above the hips, excluding hands, forearms, elbows, and head.
 A jammer can be blocked by any member of the opposing team, including the other jammer.